 This article on how you can beast the market with a value investing portfolio was written by Josh Klein.
 Josh is a private investor and a commercial real estate analyst from New York City.
 He combines balance sheet health with operational efficiency in his personal account.
-Article image (Creative Commons) by Geralt, edited by The Broken Leg
+Article image (Creative Commons) by Geralt, edited by Broken Leg Investing.

 Has it ever dawned on you that many professional investors have been able to generate outsized returns while some of their stock picks have performed poorly?
 How is this possible?
 How can professionals be wrong yet still succeed?
 Investors use different strategies, but are there universal methods they use to maintain high returns even when a few stock ideas don’t work out?